"The man who knows what freedom means will find a way to be free."

 Secondly, it is extremely difficult to quantify enforcement in a given country at any given time.
 We operate with limited financial resources, and even if it were possible for us to come up with a reliable and objective inter-country measure of something as subjective (and culturally-dependent) as a perception of frequency of enforcement of a law, it would probably require travel to many far-flung countries to conduct first-hand interviews of statistically significant samples of the population to create this type of perception-based index.

-The 2011 Gun Rights Index is, at times, based on news story citations and anecdotal data because of the limited availability of complete, English-language, primary legal references.
+The 2014 Gun Rights Index is, to a limited extent, based on news story citations and anecdotal data because of the limited availability of complete, English-language, primary legal references.
 All citations are provided, in the case of non-primary sources, and the reader is invited to make his or her own judgements about the validity of the sources.

 Question: How do the Gun Rights Index assess countries operating under federalist systems (e.g., the EU, the USA, etc.)